rushi3691/DevRewards/README.md

 ## Tech Stack

-Client: React, Redux, TailwindCSS
+Client: NEXT.js, React, TailwindCSS

-Server: Node, Express, Smart Contracts
+Backend: Smart Contracts, Node.js, Express, Chainlink Oracle

 Deployment: Docker, AWS

 ## Add-ons

-For the best experience we recomend having
+For the best experience we recommend having

 - Browser support: Add metamask or some other wallet extension to be installed